 The upper limit of agricultural and veterinary chemical residue allowed in a food is known as the Maximum Residue Limit (MRL).
 FSANZ sets MRLs for Australia only and these are specified in the Code.
 MPI has responsibility for setting and enforcing MRLs in New Zealand.
-All imported and domestically-produced food sold in New Zealand (except for food imported from Australia) must comply with the New Zealand Food Notice on MRLs for Agricultural Compounds issued under Food Act 2014.
-Under MRL Standards, agricultural compound residues in food must:
+All imported and domestically-produced food sold in New Zealand (except for food imported from Australia) must comply with the New Zealand Food Notice on MRLs for Agricultural Compounds.